-Infinity College is located at 117 West Pinhook Rd., Lafayette, LA 70501.
-Infinity College currently offers the following programs: Medical Assistant, Phlebotomy and EKG Technician, Pharmacy Technician, Medical Insurance Billing & Coding Specialist, Nursing Assistant, Practical Nursing, and Associate of Applied Science in Healthcare Management.
+Infinity College is located at 2600 Louisiana Avenue, Lafayette, LA 70501.
+Infinity College currently offers the following programs: Medical Assistant, Phlebotomy and EKG Technician, Pharmacy Technician, Medical Insurance Billing & Coding Specialist (online AND traditional oncampus), Nursing Assistant, Practical Nursing, Associate of Applied Science in Healthcare Management (online), Associate of Applied Science in Information Technology(online), Associate of Applied Science in Legal Studies(online),, Associate of Applied Science in Social Work(online), and Associate of Applied Science in Business Management(online),.

-The campus facility is a single-story building containing approximately 6200 square feet.
-The building is centrally heated and air conditioned.
-The campus facility is equipped with several classrooms, break room area, offices, multi-purpose room, and a reception area.
+The campus facility is a single-story building facility that is equipped with several classrooms, break room area, offices, multi-purpose room, and a reception area.
 Students will learn by utilizing various types of medical and office equipment and computers.
 The class ratio is 1 Instructor per 20 students for most programs.